coverhound/working-agreements/people/Teamwork/Conflict.md

 If you have a conflict with someone, try to resolve it tactfully.

-#### Principles
+## Principles
 - Keep issues between yourselves or bring in a manager's help if needed.
-  - Example: message the person "Hey, why did you close my PR?" rather than saying in Slack or in a meeting, "It'd be nice if people wouldn't close other people's PRs without telling them."
+  - Example: message the person "Hey, why did you close my pull request?" rather than saying in Slack or in a meeting, "It'd be nice if people wouldn't close other people's pull requests without telling them."
 (Hypothetical situation.)
 - Mention circumstances and how they impact you, rather than attacking others' character
-  - Example: tell someone "I felt sort of attacked by the thing you said in that PR", rather than, "Hey!
+  - Example: tell someone "I felt sort of attacked by the thing you said in that pull request", rather than, "Hey!
 Why are you always attacking me, you jerk?"
 - Assume good will and be grateful to others when they bring an issue to your attention
 - Apologize for your mistakes as needed

-#### Asking For Help
+## Asking For Help

 When attempting to resolve conflicts, it can sometimes be very helpful to have someone else there to help.
 A dedicated mediator is a well-established concept in conflict resolution.
 We would be wise to use this concept as well.

-##### Who Can Help
+## Who Can Help

 Anyone can be a mediator.
-An authority figure can sometimes be helpful, but is defnitely not required.
+An authority figure can sometimes be helpful, but is definitely not required.
 In terms of who to ask, here are some suggestions:
 + Your tech lead
   + Your tech lead is invested in unblocking you.
 Conflicts are blockers.
 + Your manager